filipe-2/filipe-2/README.md

 ---

-## Projects
+## 🚧 Projects

-These are the projects that I'm currently developing:
+Here are the projects I’m currently working on:

 - [NativeSass](https://github.com/nativesass/nativesass): A React Native library that lets you create StyleSheets with Sass- and CSS-like functionality, without losing the default experience of creating them the React Native way.
 Learn more at the <a href="https://nativesass.github.io">official docs website</a>.

+---

-## Learning goals
+## 🎯 Learning Goals

-I plan to study <a href="https://en.m.wikipedia.org/wiki/C%2B%2B">C++</a> and <a href="https://www.geeksforgeeks.org/introduction-to-java/">Java</a> in the future because they are very useful languages ​​and I also find them very familiar due to the similarities between their syntaxes and the syntaxes of JavaScript and TypeScript.
+I’m planning to dive deeper into **C++** and **Java**.
+Their syntax feels familiar thanks to my experience with JavaScript and TypeScript, and I’m excited to explore their broader use cases and performance benefits.

 <img src="https://skillicons.dev/icons?i=cpp,java&theme=dark" />

+---

-## Contact
+## 📬 Contact Me

-Reach me through Gmail or LinkedIn:
+Feel free to reach out via Gmail or LinkedIn:

 [![Gmail](https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=red)](mailto:carlos.filipe.ramos.12@gmail.com)
 [![LinkedIn](https://img.shields.io/badge/-Linkedin-%23333?style=for-the-badge&logo=linkedin&logoColor=blue)](https://www.linkedin.com/in/filipe-ramos-a990902b6/)